Venue Safety & Security Committee

 - Perform as leadership speakers and, where applicable, teach appropriate topics at IAVM conferences.

-- Endorse and encourage, through public relations efforts, the Academy and associated IAVM Life Safety training and education programs to government, business, and safety and security industry.
+- Endorse and encourage, through public relations efforts, the Academy for Venue Safety & Security and associated IAVM Life Safety training and education programs to government, business, and safety and security industry.

-- Assist with strategic planning and implementation of vision and goals for the Academy and associated IAVM Life Safety training and education programs.
+- Assist with strategic planning and implementation of vision and goals for the AVSS and associated IAVM Life Safety training and education programs.

 - Assist the Industry Affairs Committee and/ or the membership at large upon request regarding issues that arise pertaining to safety & security.